allegro/bigflow/docs/configuration.md

 Config which corresponds to the current environment may be created by function `resolve_konfig`.
 It takes dictionary in form of {"environment" -> "config class"} and returns instance of the config.
+The `resolve_konfig` function, resolves the configuration based on the `bf_env` environment variable, same as the "classic" BigFlow configuration tool.

 ```python
 config = bigflow.konfig.resolve_konfig(